mumble-voip/mumble-ubuntu-ppa/README.md

 ### Our infrastructure

-In our internal build system we have a job named 'Mumble Ubuntu PPA Submitter' that prepares a package source tar ball that is uploaded to launchpad, build on the launchpad build system, and published in the PPAs for numerous Ubuntu versions.
+In our internal build system we have a job named 'Mumble Ubuntu PPA Submitter' that prepares a package source tar ball that is uploaded to launchpad, built on the launchpad build system, and published in the PPAs for numerous Ubuntu versions.

 ## General Idea